Close Menu

 • Gear range: Most e-MTBs have 8–12 speeds.
 The front chainring is usually smaller for better torque over speed.

-e-MTB Maintenance Tips for Longevity
+E-MTB Maintenance Tips for Longevity

 • Clean after every ride, especially after mud or rain.
 Some trails will provide a washing station with all the gadgets.